CloudDown/Mirage/README.txt

-1. Put the name of your Malware instead of "virus_exemple.bat" in the 9 line of the python file
+1. Put the name of your Malware instead of "YourMalware" in the .bat file

-2.You can change the delay in the variable "t"
+2. Save the .bat (Ctrl + s)

-3.You can change the number of apparition in the variable "n"
+3. Open LaunchMR.bat